talon-one/talon_go/docs/AccountAnalytics.md

 `func (o *AccountAnalytics) SetLiveLoyaltyPrograms(v int32)`

 SetLiveLoyaltyPrograms gets a reference to the given int32 and assigns it to the LiveLoyaltyPrograms field.

+### GetLastUpdatedAt

+`func (o *AccountAnalytics) GetLastUpdatedAt() time.Time`

+GetLastUpdatedAt returns the LastUpdatedAt field if non-nil, zero value otherwise.

+### GetLastUpdatedAtOk

+`func (o *AccountAnalytics) GetLastUpdatedAtOk() (time.Time, bool)`

+GetLastUpdatedAtOk returns a tuple with the LastUpdatedAt field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasLastUpdatedAt

+`func (o *AccountAnalytics) HasLastUpdatedAt() bool`

+HasLastUpdatedAt returns a boolean if a field has been set.

+### SetLastUpdatedAt

+`func (o *AccountAnalytics) SetLastUpdatedAt(v time.Time)`

+SetLastUpdatedAt gets a reference to the given time.Time and assigns it to the LastUpdatedAt field.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)